 2011 (Fall) – The new flock made their final move to the Becker Chicken Coop.
 A student contest was held to name the new arrivals, resulting in classic choices and very inventive ones.
 The school and the Bouldin Creek neighborhood spent the next year watching them grow and waiting for the first batch of eggs.
 Three chicks turned out to be roosters, so, for the sake of our neighbors, they were relocated to a small breeding farm outside the city limits.
 About this time another contest was held to see which class could predict when the first egg would be laid.

-You can see all the chicken breeds and their interesting names of that flock on our Facebook Album.
 Since then our chicken coop has seen another flock of chicks (2017-2018) and naming of these new chickens by each grade level of students.
 As the hens become ready to retire Becker finds them new homes and brings in new chickens to hatch more eggs and be part of the Green classroom lessons!